odh-labs/ml-workshop/docs/lab1-data-engineering.md

 ![alt_text](images/lab1-data-engineering/image14.png)

-**Note:** If you want to run the entire notebook click: **Kernel \> Restart Kernel and Run All Cells** in the toolbar menu**.**
+**Note:** If you want to run the entire notebook click:\
+**Kernel > Restart Kernel and Run All Cells** in the toolbar menu.

 At a high level, this is what is happening in the most important cells:

 ![alt_text](images/lab1-data-engineering/image60.png)

-1.  *pip install xxxx*, installs various libraries that aren't contained
-    > in our case container image
+1.  *pip install xxxx*, installs various libraries that aren't already installed in our notebook image

 2.  import the python libraries we need

-3.  *watermark* outputs the versions of various components, libraries,
-    > operating system attributes etc.
+3.  *watermark* outputs the versions of various components, libraries, operating system attributes etc.

-4. Here we load the user specific parameters - based on the username
-    > you entered in config.py
+4. Here we load the user specific parameters - based on the username you entered in config.py

-5. Here we create a Spark session, a precursor to firing up our own
+5. Here we create a Spark session, a precursor to firing up our own Spark server.
-    > Spark server.

-6. Here we set up various environment variables, including connection
-    > access to our S3 object store, in our case implemented using the
-    > open-source component Minio.
+6. Here we set up various environment variables, including connection access to our S3 object store, in our case implemented using the open-source component Minio.

 7. Here we actually start our Spark server.
-This cell can take several
-    > minutes to start.
+This cell can take several minutes to start.

 ![alt_text](images/lab1-data-engineering/image15.png)

-8. Here we pull in our data from S3 - our CSV based demographic data
-    > for each of our approximately 7000 customers.
+8. Here we pull in our data from S3 - our CSV based demographic data for each of our approximately 7000 customers.

 9. Note - we are upgrading our demo and workshop.
-Kafka will be
-    > available shortly for the second half(side) of the data set.
-For
-    > now, both halves of our dataset comes from CSV files in S3 object
+Kafka will be available shortly for the second half(side) of the data set.
+For now, both halves of our dataset comes from CSV files in S3 object storage
-    > storage

 10. Commented out Kafka connection code - ignore for now

 ![alt_text](images/lab1-data-engineering/image48.png)

-11. We join these 2 datasets, on the common column to each:
+11. We join these 2 datasets, on the common column to each: *customerID*.
-    > *customerID*.

-12. We push our data to our object store - filename contains our
+12. We push our data to our object store - filename contains our username.
-    > username.

 13. We are all done now - we stop our Spark server.